BulbEnergy/ClrHttpRequest/README.md

 Eilert's GitHub project: https://github.com/eilerth/sqlclr-http-request

+Updated to .NET 4.7.2 - now works with Visual Studio 2019

-My version extends the project by adding the following:
+Previous version extends the project by adding the following:

 * Usage of TLS1.2 security protocol (nowadays a global standard).
 * Two new authentication methods: